Maryland Divorce Laws & FAQ

 What are the child support guidelines in Maryland?

-Like all states in the U.S., Maryland has guidelines that include detailed rules for deciding who must pay child support and how much those payments should be.
+Like all states, Maryland has guidelines that include detailed rules for deciding who must pay child support and how much those payments should be.
 Learn all about how child support is calculated in Maryland, including when support amounts may depart from the guidelines.

 How does alimony work in Maryland?